abhinavsingh/proxy.py/README.md

 - Fast & Scalable

   - Scale up by using all available cores on the system
-    - Use `--num-acceptors` flag to control number of cores

   - Threadless executions using asyncio
-    - Use `--threaded` for synchronous thread based execution mode

   - Made to handle `tens-of-thousands` connections / sec